deltachat/deltachat-pages/_posts/2020-03-05-reduced-message-size.md

 traffic.
 The result: using Delta Chat consumes far less data now.**

-Less is more - an important saying in a time where the unlimited growth of our economy damages the climate. **The IT industry does a lot to make this worse.**
-(Decentralized services, like email, are not necessarily better in this regard: one of the most energy consuming technologies is Bitcoin.)
+Less is more - an important saying in a time where the unlimited growth of our economy damages the climate. **The IT industry does a lot to make this worse,** e.g. one of the most energy consuming techonologies is Bitcoin.

 In this effort, we wanted to especially save network traffic.
-Everyone who ever tried to use the Internet on a German train will understand why.
-But the main reason was that many people live in areas where data traffic is **expensive, limited, or slow.** They all profit from a smaller message size.
+Everyone who ever tried to use the Internet on a German train will understand why ;) Jokes aside, the main reason was that many people have data plans where data traffic is **expensive, limited, or slow.** They all profit from a smaller message size.

 ![An ICE train waiting in a train station.](../assets/blog/delta-chat-ICE-train-traffic.jpg)